wtaysom/must_be/README.md

 	t.n = 411
 	t.n = 4.1
-	#=> attribute `n' must be a Fixnum or Bignum, but value 4.1 is a Float
+	#=> attribute `n' must be a String or Integer, but value 4.1 is a Float

 	t.o = 7
 	t.o = 8